takaakikishida/easysum/README.md

 The goal of easysum is to provide easy-to-use wrapper functions for commonly used summary statistics, simplifying the process by reducing the amount of code needed to perform these operations.

+Any feedback, comments, or suggestions to improve `easysum` are highly appreciated.
+Please feel free to open an issue or submit a pull request on this [GitHub repository](https://github.com/takakishi/easysum).

 ## Installation